moriuchi/node-red-contrib-smaregi/README.md

 - **Delete Temporaries** - Delete the temporary transaction.
 - **Change Status of Temporaries** - Changes the status of a temporary transaction.

+### smaregi-stock node

+The smaregi-stock node executes the following stock process.

+- **List Stock** - Retrieves a list of stock information.
+- **Update Stock** - Update stock information.
+The stock amount is updated to equal the value entered.
+- **Update Stock Relative Value** - Updates stock information.
+The stock amount is updated to the current value plus the entered value (or minus the entered value if the entered value is negative).
+- **Bulk Stock Relative Value** - Updates stock information in a batch.
+The stock amount is updated to the current value plus the entered value (or minus the entered value if the entered value is negative).
+- **Get Stock Change History** - Retrieve stock change history information.

 **Note**： For more information, see [smaregi Platform API POS reference](https://www1.smaregi.dev/apidoc/).